Fibrosis-Inflammation Lab

 Typically, adenine is administered continuously for 3 to 6 weeks.
 Distinct tubulointerstitial inflammation and early fibrosis are reliably observable by weeks 3 to 4.

-Particularly in mice, continuous adenine administration can lead to severe anorexia, resulting in drastic weight loss and unacceptably high mortality rates.
+Particularly in mice, continuous adenine administration and the associated taste aversion can lead to drastic weight loss and unacceptably high mortality rates.
 To circumvent this, many validated CRO protocols employ the following clever modification:

 • Administer Adenine for 2 to 3 weeks → Switch back to a normal state (standard chow / vehicle gavage) for a 2-4 week observation/dosing window.
 Even after suspending adenine intake, the inflammatory and fibrotic cascades triggered by the initial crystal deposition progress autonomously.
 Using this "washout" or "pulsed" protocol allows researchers to maintain high survival rates while securing a clean evaluation period free from the acute toxicity of ongoing adenine ingestion.